Detached Skip-Links and $R$-Probe: Decoupling Feature Aggregation from Gradient Propagation for MLLM OCR: Empirical Analysis: -probe

 \subsection{Context-Aware Sequence Modeling}

 To reflect the conditional nature of OCR inference, we adopt a context-aware reconstruction protocol (Figure~\ref{fig:r_probe_seq}).
-Input images are resized to $448 \times 448$, and consistent with the adapter design, $2 \times 2$ adjacent ViT patch embeddings are merged into a single visual token to match the LLM hidden dimension.
+Input images are rescaled to multiples of 448 and divided into non-overlapping $448\times448$ tiles.
+To match the LLM's input requirements, we employ a $2\times2$ pooling/merging strategy on the $14\times14$ ViT patch embeddings, condensing them into single visual tokens as per our adapter architecture.